University of Edinburgh

 Sadly, Cullen’s reply is not in the archive but it does show both the scale and diversity of his private work and some of the brutal practices of the 18th century.

-In addition to the Cullen Project and work of Jeffrey Woolf, the two-volume biography of Cullen from Dr John Thomson (1765-1846) and David Craigie adds a valuable near contemporary view.
+In addition to the Cullen Project and the work of Jeffrey Woolf, the two-volume biography of Cullen by Dr John Thomson (1765-1846) and David Craigie adds a valuable near contemporary view.

 Signatory to the American Declaration of Independence

 It was John Redman, the first President of the Philadelphia College of Physicians, who urged Benjamin Rush, physician, revolutionary politician and signatory to the American Declaration of Independence to leave America and study with William Cullen at the University of Edinburgh.
 After a brief visit to Liverpool, Rush arrived in the Scottish capital in November 1766.

 Today’s University of Pennsylvania said that during his stay in Edinburgh – “then one of the most renowned medical schools in Europe” – Rush was profoundly influenced by Cullen’s theoretical approach to medicine; indeed, he became his, “disciple and friend.”

 Rush left Edinburgh to work in St Thomas’s Hospital in London where he attended the lectures of William Hunter, once a pupil and later almost a partner of Cullen in Edinburgh.

 Interestingly Rush met Benjamin Franklin in London and later confessed to a, “paternal friendship” with Franklin, one of America’s most influential politicians.
 Franklin too had a connection with the University of Edinburgh receiving an Honorary Doctorate of Laws.

 William Cullen died at his house in Edinburgh on 5 February 1790 and was buried on his small estate at Kirknewton just outside the city.